Namsos campaign: Air attacks

-German bombers destroyed much of the wood-constructed town of Namsos on 20 April.
-Attacks lasted throughout the day, and most of the wood houses, as well as the railway terminal, a church, the French headquarters and the two wooden wharves were burned.
+German bombers destroyed much of the wooden town of Namsos on 20 April.
+Attacks lasted throughout the day, and most of the houses, as well as the railway terminal, a church, the French headquarters and the two wooden wharves were burned.
 The stone wharf was damaged.
 The Norwegians paid dearly for the help the Allies had brought.
 Only one Allied ship was present in the harbour when the attack occurred.
 Fourteen German bombers went after the tiny anti-submarine trawler HMT Rutlandshire and badly damaged it just down the bay from Namsos.
 The ship was beached, and the survivors machine-gunned in the water.
 None were killed and only two injured.
 They were later rescued by the destroyer HMS Nubian, sister ship of HMS Afridi.
 Air attacks on Namsos continued throughout the campaign.